Donpedro13/etwprof/Documentation/Usage.md

 Provides even more verbose output than `-v --verbose`.
 Intermediate results are retained (e.g. the unmerged `.etl` output).
 * `--mflags`
 See the [documentation](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680519(v=vs.85).aspx) for possible values.
+* `--children`
+Children processes are included recursively.
+Because ETW process start/end events are used for this feature, if ETW events are dropped, etwprof might miss child processes, or never stop profiling.
 * `--outdir`
 With this option, etwprof will choose a convenient output filename for you.
 * `--outdir`, `--output`